Student writes in an English class at Methodist University

 Prerequisite: ENG 1040

-Offered: Fall or Spring
+Offered: fall or spring

 The natural environment has been a constant source of inspiration for humans since before written language first developed.
-From prehistoric cave paintings, to ancient epic poetry, to current “green” initiatives and ecocriticism, the effects of the natural environment on humans and the effects of humans on the natural environment all have wide-ranging implications.
+From prehistoric cave paintings to ancient epic poetry, to current “green” initiatives and ecocriticism, the effects of the natural environment on humans and the effects of humans on the natural environment all have wide-ranging implications.
 This course explores the natural environment in terms of those effects, across multiple time periods, languages and/or cultures.
 A variety of texts, including poetry, short fiction, novels, drama, essays, non-fiction, and/or film and television may be included.

 Prerequisite: ENG 1040

-Offered: Fall or Spring
+Offered: fall or spring

-ENG 2440 LEGAL STUDIES IN LITERATURE (3 credits)
+ENG 2440 LEGAL STUDIES IN LITERATURE (3)

 Lawyers, judges, clerks, politicians, criminals, prison workers, and the settings in which they work and live will provide the subject matter for this course.
 Legal documents, materials, and precedents will be explored, as this course explores the legal in works across multiple time periods, languages and/or cultures.
 A variety of texts, including poetry, short fiction, novels, drama, essays, non-fiction, and/or film and television may be included.